Updated 11 May 2026

 What to Expect

-• HR meeting within 24 to 48 hours.
-HR will schedule a meeting to discuss benefits continuation, final paycheck timing, and the exit process.
-At companies with 500 or more employees, this is typically formalized.
-Smaller companies may handle it informally through your manager.
+- HR meeting within 24 to 48 hours.
+HR will discuss benefits continuation, final paycheck timing, and the exit process.

-• Access restrictions may begin immediately.
-About 33% of companies restrict system access within 24 hours of receiving a resignation, per Cybersecurity Ventures.
-This is standard security practice, not personal.
+- Access restrictions may begin immediately.
+About 33% of companies restrict system access within 24 hours of receiving a resignation.
 Back up personal files before you resign.

-• Possible "garden leave."
-Some employers (especially in finance, consulting, and tech) may pay you for the notice period but ask you not to come in.
-This is more common for senior employees or those with access to sensitive client relationships.
+- Possible "garden leave."
+Some employers (especially in finance and consulting) may pay you for the notice period but ask you not to come in.
 About 12% of Fortune 500 companies have formal garden leave policies.

 Your Rights

-• Paid through your last day.
-You are entitled to pay for all hours worked through your final day of employment, including any overtime.
-Federal law (FLSA) requires this, and states may impose penalties on employers who delay.
+- Paid through your last day.
+Federal law (FLSA) requires payment for all hours worked, and states may impose penalties on employers who delay.

-• PTO payout in required states.
-24 states (including California, Colorado, Illinois, Massachusetts, Montana, and New York) require employers to pay out unused vacation time.
-The average American has 9.5 unused PTO days at resignation, worth roughly $1,900.
+- PTO payout in 24 states.
+Including California, Colorado, Illinois, Massachusetts, Montana, and New York.
+Average unused PTO at resignation: 9.5 days, worth roughly $1,900.

 Your Obligations

-• Non-compete compliance.
-If you signed a non-compete, review the scope (geography, duration, industry).
-Violation can result in injunctions and damages.
-Non-competes are enforceable in most states except California, Minnesota, North Dakota, and Oklahoma.
+- Non-compete compliance.
+Enforceable in most states except California, Minnesota, North Dakota, and Oklahoma.

-• Return all company property.
-Laptops, phones, badges, credit cards, and any proprietary documents.
-Failing to return property can delay your final paycheck and, in extreme cases, lead to legal action.
+- Return all company property.
+Laptops, phones, badges, credit cards, and proprietary documents.

 Email or Physical Letter: Which to Use in 2026

-The short answer: email is acceptable at most organizations in 2026, but there are exceptions.
 A 2024 SHRM survey found that 81% of HR departments accept email resignations as formal notice.
-However, the method matters less than the sequence.
 Always have the verbal conversation first, then follow up with written documentation.

 Email Works Best When:

-• Your company culture is digital-first (tech, startups, remote-native companies)
+- Your company culture is digital-first (tech, startups)

-• You have already had the verbal conversation with your manager
+- You have already had the verbal conversation

-• You need a timestamped record of exactly when notice was given
+- You need a timestamped record of when notice was given

 Physical Letter Works Best When:

-• You work at a traditional organization (law firms, government, education, healthcare)
+- You work at a traditional organization (law, government, education)

-• You want to make a formal impression (senior or executive roles)
+- You want to make a formal impression (senior roles)

 Resignation Letter Generator